Skip to main content

 If someone is in danger now, call 911.
 If there is a mental health crisis, call or text 988.
 The 988 Lifeline can help with suicide, emotional crisis, and urgent mental health support.

 For suspected abuse, neglect, or exploitation of a vulnerable adult in the community, call Adult Protective Services at 1-888-CARE4US, which is 1-888-227-3487.
-You can also use the official APS report page if it is safe to do so.
+Use the official APS report page when it is safe to make a report online.

 For food, shelter, rent, utility help, health referrals, disaster help, or local charities, call 2-1-1.
-The SC 211 page says the service is free, confidential, and open by phone, text, or online all day, every day.
+The SC 211 page says help is available by phone, text, and online 24 hours a day.

 For long-term care facility problems, call the South Carolina Long Term Care Ombudsman at 1-800-868-9095.
-This is for concerns in nursing homes, assisted living, community residential care facilities, and other long-term care settings.
+This is for nursing homes, assisted living, community residential care facilities, and other long-term care settings.

-If the problem is money, food, housing, or medicine this week, also see our emergency help guide.
-It can help you make calls in the right order.
+If the problem is money, food, housing, or medicine this week, our emergency help guide can help you make calls in the right order.

 Quick facts for South Carolina seniors

-South Carolina is growing, and its older population is a major part of that growth.
-Census QuickFacts listed South Carolina at 5,570,274 people for July 1, 2025, with 19.7% age 65 or older.
-The same Census table listed a 13.3% poverty rate.
+South Carolina is growing, and older adults are a major part of that growth.
+Census QuickFacts listed South Carolina at 5,570,274 people for July 1, 2025.
+The same table listed 19.7% of residents as age 65 or older, 343,824 veterans, and a 13.3% poverty rate.
 These numbers help explain why meal programs, rides, housing help, and home care waitlists can be tight in some counties.

 South Carolina AAA directory by county